 Q: What kind of tire and suspension setup are you running, and how does it affect your confidence behind the wheel?

-A: 305 Falken 660+, Penske 2 way remote coil overs with Eibach springs.
-I’m able to do a lot of tuning with that setup.
-Sprint rate, shock pressure, adjustable sway bars, tire pressure, camber, toe.
+A: 305 Falken 660+, Penske 2-way remote coilovers with Eibach springs.
+I’m able to do a lot of tuning with that setup: spring rate, shock pressure, adjustable sway bars, tire pressure, camber, toe.

 Q: What does a “perfect lap” in your C5 feel like?

-A: A lap you can spend as much time near the limit of grip without exceeding it which typically loses time.
+A: A lap where you can spend as much time near the limit of grip without exceeding it, which typically loses time.

 Q: For someone new to tracking a C5, what’s the first thing they should address or upgrade?